shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

 Context-aware interpolation even when *spline* fails.

-One problem I ran into when creating [Map of BART](/Map-of-BART/) was that connecting the dots literally wasn't able to result in aesthetically pleasing smooth paths.
+One problem I ran into when creating [Map of BART](/Map-of-BART/) was, connecting the dots literally wasn't able to produce smooth paths as aesthetically pleasing as I had hoped for.

 <p align="center">
   <img src="https://shawenyao.github.io/R/output/plot1.svg" />